 I wondered about him, and kept notes, and watched him carefully all the way up till the day he was diagnosed.
 I’ve heard that for some, autism appears out of the blue.
 I can’t speak to that because that was not our experience.

-Our experience was our guts telling us that Andreas was something else, from the time he was born.
+Our experience was our guts telling us that our amazing son was something else, from the time he was born.

 A lot of people will caution you against comparing your kid to his or her siblings, or their peers, because all kids develop differently.
 It’s good advice to keep moms from keeping score over whose kid did what first or best or whatever.
 Autism isn’t the only spectrum.
 Typical development happens on a pretty broad spectrum as well.
 But that aside, I’m going to give the exact opposite advice.
 If you are concerned, watch other peoples’ kids.
 Watch your own other kids.
 Your friends’ kids.
 Watch your kid and compare.

-If I wasn’t doing any comparing, I wouldn’t have found it more than a little bit odd that while Mateo had learned his letters and their sounds at age 3.5 – Andreas had learned them alongside his older brother at age 19 months.
+If I wasn’t doing any comparing, I wouldn’t have found it more than a little bit odd that while my first had learned his letters and their sounds at age 3.5 – my second had learned them alongside his older brother at age 19 months.
 When’s the last time you met a kid who was a year and a half that could identify every single letter of the alphabet and tell you their sounds?
 While at the same time that kid couldn’t tell you his own name or say too many other words clearly at all.
 At some point, comparisons have to be made.
 Kids learn to babble and gesture and speak and communicate and read in a certain order, whether it happens early, average, or late.
-Andreas was doing everything all out of order.
+Sure, my oldest learned his letters “early” (from a DVD) but my second was doing everything all out of order.
 Some things were happening ridiculously early and other things that should have happened first were happening much later.

-If I wasn’t doing any comparing, I wouldn’t have found it strange that Andreas’ little brother plays with toys in a much more typical, child like way than Andreas ever has.
-They are 2.5 years apart and Andreas is learning pretend play from his younger brother.
-Andreas will line up his cars or trains, or lay on the ground and run them back and forth.
+If I wasn’t doing any comparing, I wouldn’t have found it strange that my second son’s little brother plays with toys in a much more typical, child like way than he ever has.
+They are 2.5 years apart and the second born is learning pretend play from his third born younger brother.
+Kiddo #2 will line up his cars or trains, or lay on the ground and run them back and forth.
 If there is any dialogue involved, it’s often a word for word repetition of something he watched on tv.
-Olivier will make his trains talk to each other and play games and race them.
+Kiddo #3 will make his trains talk to each other and play games and race them.
 I can tell which boy has been playing with what toys just by looking at how the boys leave them when they’re finished.
-Andreas will play with certain toys and scarcely touch the rest of them.
+My second son will play with certain toys and scarcely touch the rest of them.
 My other boys will play with anything and everything that suits them.

 If I wasn’t doing any comparing, I wouldn’t notice how other kids don’t quite know how to play with Andreas if they don’t know him well.
-My kids are used to Andreas and his ways.
+My kids are used to their brother and his ways.
 We all are.
 We don’t think about it.
-I once overheard this conversation between Andreas and another little boy his age:
+I once overheard this conversation between him and another little boy his age:

 Boy: You’re kind of weird.